Skip to main content

 This protective barrier extends to the acquisition of the information itself.
 As a general rule, your employer is prohibited from requesting, requiring, or purchasing your genetic information.
 This prevents employers from proactively screening applicants or employees to assess future health risks and potential insurance costs.

-The law mandates that any an employer does happen to possess must be maintained as a confidential medical record, kept separate from your personnel file.
+The law mandates that any genetic information an employer does happen to possess must be maintained as a confidential medical record, kept separate from your personnel file.
 This confidentiality is paramount, ensuring that this deeply personal health data is not inadvertently or intentionally misused.

 The protections are designed to create a space where your career trajectory is determined by your performance and qualifications alone, allowing you to pursue professional growth without fear that your family’s health experiences will become a professional liability.